susmithareddy007/datasciencecoursera/README.md

 # datasciencecoursera
-A Repository foe Peer-graded assignment
+A Repository for Peer-graded assignment